berkaayhun/DSA210-Project/README.md

 - User numbers of ChatGPTC: I will collect user growth data from academic papers, industry reports, and publicly available datasets.
 These papers will provide reliable data on how ChatGPT's user base has expanded over time.

+# EDA (Exploratory Data Analysis):

+- Data Cleaning and Preprocessing: Ensure the datasets are complete and free of inconsistencies.
+This includes handling missing values, correcting outliers, and formatting the data for analysis.
+- Descriptive Statistics: Calculate basic statistics such as mean, median, standard deviation, and range to summarize the data and understand its distribution.

+- Visualizations: Create visualizations such as time series plots, histograms, and scatter plots to visually explore the trends and relationships between ChatGPT user numbers and Nvidia stock prices.

+- Correlation Analysis: Investigate the correlation between the two datasets to identify any initial relationships and trends between the rise of ChatGPT users and Nvidia’s stock performance.